 At Christmastime, Atticus’s brother, Jack, comes to stay with Atticus for a week during the holidays.
 Scout generally gets along well with Uncle Jack, but when he arrives in Maycomb, she begins cursing in front of him (a habit that she has recently picked up).
 After supper, Jack has Scout sit on his lap and he warns her not to curse in his presence.
 On Christmas Day, Atticus takes his children and Jack to Finch’s Landing, a rambling old house in the country where Atticus’s sister, Alexandra, and her husband live.
 There, Scout endures Francis, Alexandra’s grandson, who had been dropped off at Finch’s Landing for the holiday.
 Scout thinks Francis is the most “boring” child she has ever met.
 She also has to put up with the prim and proper Alexandra, who insists that Scout dress like a lady instead of wearing pants.

-One night, Francis tells Scout that Dill is a runt and then calls Atticus a “nigger-lover.”
-Scout curses him and beats him up.
-Francis tells Alexandra and Uncle Jack that Scout hit him, and Uncle Jack spanks her without hearing her side of the story.
+One night, Francis tells Scout that Dill is a runt and then uses an offensive racial slur to belittle Atticus, who sympathizes with black people.
+Scout curses Francis and beats him up.
+Francis tells Alexandra and Uncle Jack that Scout hit him, and Uncle Jack spanks Scout without hearing her side of the story.
 After they return to Maycomb, Scout tells Jack what Francis said and Jack becomes furious.
 Scout makes him promise not to tell Atticus, however, because Atticus had asked her not to fight anyone over what is said about him.
 Jack promises and keeps his word.
 Later, Scout overhears Atticus telling Jack that Tom Robinson is innocent but doomed, since it’s inconceivable that an all-white jury would ever acquit him.

 Atticus, Scout says, is somewhat older than most of the other fathers in Maycomb.
 His relatively advanced age often embarrasses his children—he wears glasses and reads, for instance, instead of hunting and fishing like the other men in town.
 One day, however, a mad dog appears, wandering down the main street toward the Finches’ house.
 Calpurnia calls Atticus, who returns home with Heck Tate, the sheriff of Maycomb.
 Heck brings a rifle and asks Atticus to shoot the animal.
 To Jem and Scout’s amazement, Atticus does so, hitting the dog with his first shot despite his considerable distance from the dog.
 Later, Miss Maudie tells Jem and Scout that, as a young man, Atticus was the best shot in the county—“One-shot Finch.”
 Scout is eager to brag about this, but Jem tells her to keep it a secret, because if Atticus wanted them to know, he would have told them.